Enveloppe/obsidian-enveloppe/docs/en/README.md

 ## Settings

-To use the plugin, you need to fill the correct information to allow the workflow.
+To use the plugin, you need to fill in the correct information to allow the workflow.

 ### Configuration example

-You will find [here](https://obsidian-publisher.netlify.appObsidian%20Github%20Publisher/Configuration%20example/) configuration example for some Obsidian Publish alternative, as Obsidian Mkdocs Publisher and [@TuanManhCao Digital Garden](https://github.com/TuanManhCao/digital-garden).
+You will find [here](https://obsidian-publisher.netlify.appObsidian%20Github%20Publisher/Configuration%20example/) configuration examples for some Obsidian Publish alternatives, such as Obsidian Mkdocs Publisher and [@TuanManhCao Digital Garden](https://github.com/TuanManhCao/digital-garden).

-> [!note] Adding configuration
-> You can send me or do a pullrequest to add new configuration for any Obsidian **free** publish alternative.
+> [!note] Adding configuration You can send me or do a pull request to add new configurations for any Obsidian **free** publish alternative.

 ### GitHub

 - **Repo name**: The repository where the files will be sent.
 - **GitHub username**: Your username.
 - **GitHub Token**: Get your [GitHub Token here](https://github.com/settings/tokens/new?scopes=repo)[^2].
 The correct settings should already be applied.
 If you want to avoid generating this every few months, select the “No expiration” option.
 Click the “Generate token” button, and copy the token you are presented with on the next page.
-- Branch name: The branch where the files will be sent.
+- **Branch name**: The branch where the files will be sent.
 If you want to use a specific branch.
-By default, it is `main`, but you can change for whatever you want, but the branch must exist.
+By default, it is `main`, but you can change it to whatever you want, but the branch must exist.
-- You can disable the automatic branch merging.
+- You can disable automatic branch merging.

 It is possible to use per-file configuration to change the repository name, username, and branch.
 You can find more information about it [here](https://obsidian-publisher.netlify.app/obsidian/per%20files%20settings/#changing-repository).